-On 12 June, Ben Judd presents The Origin, a performance as part of his collaborative exhibition at the Stanley Picker Gallery.
-The performance will embody a fictional lost community who used to inhabit the island on the Hogsmill River where the gallery now stands and will explore how fundamental aspects of this group’s identity can be manifested through movement and sound.
+On 12 June, Ben Judd presented The Origin, a performance as part of his collaborative exhibition at the Stanley Picker Gallery.
+The performance embodied a fictional lost community who used to inhabit the island on the Hogsmill River where the gallery now stands and explored how fundamental aspects of this group’s identity can be manifested through movement and sound.

 Ben Judd is an artist based in London appointed Stanley Picker Fellow in Art & Design in 2019.
 His work examines collectivity and participation through performance, moving image and installation, enabling different forms of communities to be explored in relation to site and context.
 He often works with collaborators as a method to develop self-reflexive folk histories and construct temporary communities.
 Judd has exhibited widely in the UK and abroad, recently including ICA, Art Night London, Whitstable Biennale and Victoria Gallery & Museum, University of Liverpool.